Craig-Hudson/The-SmokeHouse/README.md

 - I created a heading with an image to open up the our story section
 ![Our story heading](/assets/readme-images/about-us-heading.png)

-- Then i have created a section that gives a brief overview of the hstory and gives contact, location, and opening times below.
+- Then i have created a section that gives a brief overview of the history and gives contact, location, and opening times below.
 ![Our Story](/assets/readme-images/our-story.png)

 ### Footer